janfuhrer/podsalsa/docs/best-practices.md

 ### Additional checks

+## Workflow examples

+Have a look at the [workflows](../.github/workflows/) in this repository for general workflows to improve the security of your repository and specific go-related workflows.

 ## OpenSSF Best Practices Badge

 The [Open Source Security Foundation (OpenSSF)](https://openssf.org/) provides a badge that indicates a project's security best practices score.
 The badge is generated based on the [OpenSSF Best Practices](https://www.bestpractices.dev/en/criteria/0) criteria.
 To get the badge, you need to register at the [OpenSSF Best Practices](https://www.bestpractices.dev/en) website and submit your repository.
 You will then need to answer a questionnaire about the project's security practices.
 The badge is generated based on the answers and is available once you have started answering the questionnaire.
 The badge can then be added to the repository's README file.

+## Dependency graph

+By default, GitHub enables the dependency graph for public repositories.
+The dependency graph shows the *direct* and *transitive* dependencies of a repository, and is updated automatically.
+The graph is generated based on the package manifest files in the repository.
+It can be useful to see which packages are used in the repository, and which repositories depend on the repository.
+The dependency graph can be found in the `Insights` tab of the repository.

+The dependency graph can be exported as an SPDX-compliant software bill of materials (SBOM) from the `Insights` tab.

 ---